BUY NOW

 In this webinar, you will discover how co-productions can financially subsidize your film by learning the process of co-production, how to find co-producers and how to set up a co-production once you have found the right partner.
 You will also learn the financial structures around co-producing and as well as the legal factors to consider.
 You will leave this webinar better prepared to get your film funded by partnering with Co-Producers who share your vision.

-PLUS!
-Receive a comprehensive handout detailing the most common requirements for inter-country tax treaties
+• A comprehensive handout detailing the most common requirements for inter-country tax treaties

 Praise for Emma: